vijayraavi/architecture-center/docs/cloud-adoption/decision-guides/resource-tagging/overview.md

 | Purpose               | businessprocess=support<br/>businessimpact=moderate<br/>revenueimpact=high   | Aligns resources to business functions to better support investment decisions  |

 <!-- markdownlint-enable MD033 -->

-## Naming and tagging policy

-Your naming and tagging policy will evolve over time.
-However, determining your core organizational priorities at the outset of a cloud migration is critical.
-As part of your planning process, carefully consider the following questions:

-- How best can your naming and tagging policies integrate with existing naming and organizational policies within your organization?
-- Will you implement a chargeback or showback accounting system?
-Will you need to provide accounting information for departments, business groups, and teams in more detail than a simple subscription-level breakdown allows?
-- What tagging information will be required for all resources?
-What tagging information will be left up to individual teams to implement or not implement?
-- Does tagging need to represent details such regulatory compliance requirements for a resource?
-What about operational details such as uptime requirements, patching schedules, or security requirements?

 ## Learn more